meenakshi-dhanani/Angular1.x-Typescript/README.md

 ### Project

-I have tried to move a part of SWS application, an independent module of a large project to Typescript.
+I have tried to move a part of an application, an independent module of a large project to Typescript.
 I haven't converted all parts of the original Javascript to Typescript, but some basic functionality, that's one way to go about it.

 Constants Controller operates in the following manner
  - Receives a XML data from an Angular service